• Skip to main content

 Fresh cauliflower cut into small pieces in wooden bowl

 If you are battling with thyroid disease, you should limit to the barest minimum your intake of vegetables like broccoli, cabbage, spinach, and cauliflower, as they contain goitrogens.
-Goitrogens are known to disintegrate the production of thyroid hormones and this can further worsen your condition if you have Hashimoto’s disease.
+Goitrogens are known to inhibit the production of thyroid hormones and this can further worsen your condition if you have Hashimoto’s disease.
 Also, goitrogens block iodine and iodine is very important for the thyroid to manufacture its hormones.
 It is better to consume these vegetables cooked and in small amounts.

 2. Foods containing soy